gRPC has different types of methods and this tutorial will teach you all this in details. The gRPC method types are:

 await responseStream.WriteAsync(jRes);

-Now let us call this Server Streaming method from the client so go to the client project and in it’s greet.proto file first define this method:
+Now let us call this Server Streaming method from the client app, so go to the “GrpcClient” app and in it’s greet.proto file, define this method:

-Next, go to the controller and add the following namespaces:
+Next, go to the Home Controller and add the following namespaces:

 using Grpc.Core;

-In this method I created a cancellation token that will be automatically cancelled after 5 seconds.
-I called the SendJokeSS method of the gRPC service and passed 2 things to it –
+In this method we created a cancellation token that will be automatically cancelled after 5 seconds.
+Then the SendJokeSS method of the gRPC service is called and passed 2 things to it –

 using (var call = client.SendJokeSS(new JRequest { No = 5 }, cancellationToken: cts.Token))